Audit Committee member

 While hands on roles with cats are central to everything we do at Cats Protection, we also need volunteers to help us be more efficient, effective and to ensure we comply with charity law and governance.
-The Audit Committee is made up of both Trustee and non- Trustee members.
-The latter may be members or volunteers for Cats Protection (CP) or entirely independent of CP.
 Our Audit Committee volunteers contribute to a well-run organisation and their time and expertise helps our committee work in the best, most effective way possible.
 If you have strategic vision and appreciation that helping cats is much more than meets the eye then this is the role for you.

 What can you expect to be doing?

-- Support the Chairman of the Audit Committee
+- Supporting the Chairman of the Audit Committee

-- Keep informed about the activities of the charity and wider issues affecting the charity and the Audit Committee in particular
+- Keeping informed about the activities of the charity and wider issues affecting the charity and the Audit Committee in particular

 What are the benefits to you and the cats?